mre/envy/README.md

 # envy

-...sets environment variables when you enter a directory that matches a regular expression.
+...sets environment variables when you enter a directory.

 ## Example

 At work, I have to set some environment variables every time I'm working on certain projects.
 For example, these can be Google Cloud settings, the Consul host or Docker configs.

 It's tedious to do that myself every time.

 [direnv] automatically loads `.env` files, but I don't want to clutter my system
 with `.env` files.
-Also I need the same environment variables in a few unrelated
+Also, I need the same environment variables in a few unrelated
 projects and I don't want to keep the `.env` files in sync.

 Thus, the idea for envy was born.